-Did you know the majority of land in Texas is stilled privately owned?
+Did you know the majority of land in Texas is still privately owned?
 Given the size of the state, that is pretty surprising.
 However, more and more the government and private companies (such as rail and pipeline companies) seek to seize property for their own use.
 And Texas eminent domain laws can help them to do just that.

 An experienced eminent domain attorney can help enforce your landowner rights in these situations, but it is important to know what eminent domain is and the laws here in Texas.